Neruppu Da: Plot

 Guru, Dhana, Parthi, Dass, and Samba are five childhood friends.
 Their main aim is to join the fire service and save lives.
-Until they get their jobs, they go around, putting out fires and saving lives on their own.
-Their actions are praised by everyone, including the zonal fire officer, Narayanamoorthy, who promises them that they will secure their jobs if they pass the exam required for them to join the fire service.
+Until they get their jobs, they go around putting out fires and saving lives on their own.
+Their actions are praised by everyone, including the zonal fire officer, Narayanamoorthy, who promises them that they will secure their jobs if they pass the exam required to join the fire service.

 The night before the exam, an injured Dhana meets his friends.
-He tells them that while he was returning home after visiting his sister, he was stopped by a man named Sadha and his friend Soori.
+He tells them that while returning home after visiting his sister, he was stopped by a man named Sadha and his friend Soori.
 Sadha repeatedly assaults Dhana and tells Soori that he is a don and is unstoppable.
 When Sadha slaps Dhana, Dhana pushes him away and escapes.
 The five friends later visit the place where the incident happened to teach Sadha a lesson.
 To their shock, they see Sadha dead.
 It is revealed that when Dhana pushed Sadha, Sadha fell, hit a rock, and succumbed to his injury.
 It is also revealed that he was the right-hand man of "Puliyanthoppu" Ravi, the city's most feared don.

 The five friends seek help from MLA Kabali, the area counsellor and a well-wisher of Guru.
 Kabali tells them that Ravi will definitely come to avenge Sadha's death and that he cannot help the friends because Ravi is too powerful for him.
 Guru suggests that the friends finish off Ravi before he finds them, so the friends decide to kidnap him.
 The friends later visit Sadha's burial place, where all the dons from Chennai have assembled.
 Guru tells his friends that once Ravi goes away, they will kidnap him.
 At the site, Ravi asks Soori, who was drinking when the incident happened, who killed Sadha, only for Soori to not remember anything as he was drunk.
 Ravi then kills Soori in a fit of rage, and Guru is relieved since the only evidence against the friends is the dead Soori.
-However, Guru then gets a call from Samba and Parthi, who were hiding in another place.
+However, Guru then gets a call from Samba and Parthi, who were hiding elsewhere.
 They tell him that they have kidnapped Ravi.
 Guru is upset and explains to his friends what happened, telling them that they are back in trouble.